 There are a variety of seating areas in the lobby.
 It’s a wonderful place to meet up with family or friends during your travels.

-For those visiting during Christmas, a trip over to the Lodge is a must-do to see the great tree and decorations.
+For those visiting during Christmas, a trip to the Lodge is a must-do to see the great tree and decorations.

 There is a cave to walk through that runs adjacent to the spring.